prabhakarrana/Udacity-Self-Driving-Car/CarND-Behavioral-Cloning-P3/writeup.md

 The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

+I tested the model provided by NVIDIA as discussed in Udacity Student hub.
+The model architecture is described [here](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+As an input this model takes in image of the shape (60,266,3) but our dashboard images/training images are of size (160,320,3).
+Architecture of the remaining model was same only input dimensions have changed accordingly.

+In the end, the model looks like as follows:

+Image normalization
+Convolution: 5x5, filter: 24, strides: 2x2, activation: ELU
+Convolution: 5x5, filter: 36, strides: 2x2, activation: ELU
+Convolution: 5x5, filter: 48, strides: 2x2, activation: ELU
+Convolution: 3x3, filter: 64, strides: 1x1, activation: ELU
+Convolution: 3x3, filter: 64, strides: 1x1, activation: ELU
+Drop out (0.25)
+Fully connected: neurons: 100, activation: ELU
+Fully connected: neurons: 50, activation: ELU
+Fully connected: neurons: 10, activation: ELU
+Fully connected: neurons: 1 (output)

+As per the NVIDIA model, the convolution layers are meant to handle feature engineering and the fully connected layer for predicting the steering angle.
+The below is a model summary output from the Keras
+![alt text][image1]
 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 21).